The United Kingdom Coaching Certificate (UKCC) Level 2 Award in Coaching Judo is the second step on British Judo’s coaching pathway.

 When do I receive my certificate from the course?

-In addition to attending a UKCC Level 2 Judo Coach learning programme, completing the assessment and completing portfolio tasks, all candidates will require having the following in place before receiving their UKCC Level 2 in Coaching Judo Award:
+In addition to attending a UKCC Level 2 Judo Coach learning programme, completing the assessment and completing portfolio tasks, all candidates will require having the following in place before receiving their UKCC Level 2 in Coaching Judo Licence:

 - Full current British Judo Association Membership